voidlizard/hbs2/README.md

 Also they require trackers, that are centralized web resources.

-Things like Syncthing don't scales, in fact event if you will use git repo in syncthing dir, you will face file modification conflicts even if you use them alone.
+Things like Syncthing don’t scales, in fact event if you will use git repo in syncthing dir, you will face file modification conflicts even if you use them alone.

-So that's why HBS2 came to light.
-Trust me, if I could use some decentralized solution normally for this I'd never start this project.
+So that’s why HBS2 came to light.
+Trust me, if I could use some decentralized solution normally for this I’d never start this project.

 ## Okay, if centralized services are bad, why are you here?